galeone/galeone.github.io/_posts/2019-04-02-dissecting-tf-function-part-2.md

 **Question Time**:

-Begin a graph, why is there a reference to the Python code that is should be executed only on the first call when tracing the function execution?
+Begin a graph, why is there a reference to the Python code that it should be executed only on the first call when tracing the function execution?

 **Hypothesis**: